davidbalivo/personal-website-v2/README.md

 # Personal Website with Astro

 A modern, responsive personal website built with Astro and Tailwind CSS.
-Features a clean design with smooth transitions, interactive timeline components, and comprehensive sections for showcasing professional experience, skills, and personal information.
+Features a clean design with smooth transitions, interactive components, and comprehensive sections for showcasing professional experience, expertise, education, and personal information.

 ## 🚀 Features

 - Responsive design
-- Interactive timeline for experience and education
+- Interactive components for experience
 - Smooth transitions
 - Page views for detailed experience information
 - Profile information with social links